tetriseffect/Exosphere/tutorials/git/Git.md

 ###Moving and Copying Stuff

-What if you want to make a copy of a file?
-Use the `cp [destination]` command, where `[destination]` stands for the path the file will be copied to.
-Note that you can't make an identical copy of the file in the current directory.
-Let's try it. `cd` into “Documents” and create a new file by doing `touch Reg.sol`.
-Then to make a copy, do `cp Reg.sol .`.

-(Note: double period `..` usually means one directory behind on the tree, whereas the single period `.` usually symbolizes the working directory.
-In the `cp Reg.sol .` command, `.` is a used as [destination]).

-The result of this command is an error:

-`cp: ‘Reg.sol’ and ‘./Reg.sol’ are the same file`

-So instead, let's make a copy of Reg.sol back in the Home directory.
-You can use either `cp Reg.sol ..` with `..` as the destination, or you can use the tilda: `cp Reg.sol ~`.

-What if you just want to move Reg.sol without making a copy?
-That's where the second use case of `mv` comes in handy.
-Delete the copy you just made in the home directory with `rm ~/Reg.sol`.

-Now to move Reg.sol back home, do `mv Reg.sol ~/`.
-To check if successful `cd ..` back then do `ls` to list all the contents.
-If you can see it, congratulations!
-Now move it back to where it's supposed to be: `mv Reg.sol Documents`.

 The Shell is a bit like being in the cockpit of an aeroplane.
 There are many dials and things you can do which can greatly increase the speed and effectiveness of your work if you know what you're doing, but not, then it's not much use.

 One of the best skills to know is how to read and write from files. `cd` into your Documents directory and `touch read.txt` to create a new file called read.txt.
 There a couple of options for adding text, but to edit from the command line you can use: